Figured I'd start this thread too since it's a new year and Wrestle Kingdom is coming up.

 heh, i think watching Magic Kingdom 14 over the next two months is gonna suit me just fine.
 I can't have more obsessions right now!

-― the serious avant-garde universalist right now (forksclovetofu), Wednesday, 6 January 2021 06:19 (three months ago) link
+― the serious avant-garde universalist right now (forksclovetofu), Wednesday, 6 January 2021 06:19 (eight months ago) link

 naito vs ibushi and (redacted) vs white were so good holy fuck wow

 ― Kompakt Total Landscaping (Will M.), Thursday, 7 January 2021 03:36 (eight months ago) link